 Most pre-medical educational loans can be deferred while studying full-time at HMS.
 (Refer to the HMS Loan Fact Sheet and the Deferment Options Chart in the appendix of this guide for more guidance).
-In order to defer eligible loans, the student must request a deferment form from his/her lender and bring it to the HMS Registrar's Office for completion of the School Certification section.
-The student must continue to make any required loan payments until the certified deferment form is received by their lender and the student is notified that the deferment has been approved.
-A deferment form must be filed at least once per year with each lender; some lenders may require more frequent filing.
+In order to defer eligible loans, the student must request a deferment form from his/her loan servicer and bring it to the HMS Registrar's Office for completion of the School Certification section.
+The student must continue to make any required loan payments until the certified deferment form is received by their loan servicer and the student is notified that the deferment has been approved.
+A deferment form must be filed at least once per year with each loan servicer; some loan servicers may require more frequent filing.